 The durability of the SME3 Comp is decent.
 The Microfiber Superlite seat cover shows no signs of wear from the abuse it has taken during testing.
 There are seams on the cover of the seat, but the stitches are inside so they seem like they shouldn't be prone to wear.
 We are slightly concerned that the outer edges and tail of the saddle don't have any sort of durable covering, like that found on the WTB Koda Team, to protect it, but that only matters if you crash.

 The SME3 Comp tipped our scales at 228g, which is on the lighter end of the spectrum of saddles in our test selection.
 Interestingly, this is 12g less than the claimed weight of their more expensive SME3 ProTi version that costs $30 more.
-The SME3 Comp weighs in 15g lighter than our Editors' Choice Award winner, the Specialized Phenom Comp, but about 16g heavier than the lightest saddles in our test, the WTB Koda Team and the Tioga Spyder Outland.
+The SME3 Comp weighs about 16g heavier than the lightest saddles in our test, the WTB Koda Team, Tioga Undercover Stratum, and the Tioga Spyder Outland.

 It may be billed as an enduro saddle, but testers found the SME3 Comp to work well for all around everyday riding, you know, the kind where you pedal to the top and then bomb down to the bottom and then do it again, like enduro.
 Any kind of mountain bike riding seems appropriate for the SME3 Comp, XC rides, enduro racing, gravity riding, you name it, although we probably wouldn't be that inclined to put this saddle on a road or gravel bike.

 With a retail price of $100, the SME3 Comp is a reasonably priced saddle considering the weight and performance.
-We might be more inclined to go with our Editors' Choice Award winner, the Specialized Phenom Comp for the same price, but the choice is yours.
+We might be more inclined to go with our Editors' Choice Award winner, the Tioga Undercover Stratum for just a little bit more, but the choice is yours.

 Our testers found the Ergon SME3 Comp saddle to be a reasonably comfortable and versatile option for virtually all mountain bike disciplines.
 This lightweight saddle has a unique design that cradles the sit bones, although testers found the flatter profile to be less comfortable than the competition for extended periods of seated pedaling.
 Overall, we enjoyed our first experience testing the SME3 Comp saddle, and we look forward to trying other models of Ergon saddles in the future.
 That said, the SME3 Comp was outclassed by some of the more comfortable and versatile models in our test.